vostok/website/README.md

 *A complete microservice toolkit for .NET developers.*

-Vostok has everything .NET developers need to create distributes systems.
+Vostok has everything .NET developers need to create distributed systems.
 It enables intra-cluster interaction between microservices and collects their logs, metrics, and distributes traces out of the box.
-Vostok supports .NET Core 2.0, .NET WebAPI, and more.
+Vostok supports .NET Core 2.0, .NET WebAPI etc.

 ## How it works